puru02/django-anymail/docs/inbound.rst

 (You should also review :ref:`securing-webhooks`.)

-Once you've enabled webhooks, Anymail will send a ``anymail.signals.inbound`` custom Django :mod:`signal <django.dispatch>` for each ESP inbound message it receives.
+Once you've enabled webhooks, Anymail will send a ``anymail.signals.inbound`` custom Django :doc:`signal <django:topics/signals>` for each ESP inbound message it receives.
 You can connect your own receiver function to this signal for further processing.
 (This is very much like how Anymail handles :ref:`status tracking <event-tracking>` events for sent messages.
 Inbound events just use a different signal receiver